 Grupo Fantasma, performs live on Mountain Stage

 This week's action packed episode of Mountain Stage features Latin-funk orchestra Grupo Fantasma, along with The

 Greencards, Blackie and the Rodeo Kings, Tracy Nelson, and Musikanto.
 Click here to view the playlist, and click here find a time and station where you can listen.

 Based in Austin,

-the 10-piece, Latin-funk band Grupo Fantasma formed in 2000.
+the 10-piece Latin-funk band Grupo Fantasma formed in 2000.
 Comprised of two

 guitarists, two bass players, three drummers and a three-piece horn section,